 Parents, carer and community members are encouraged to report any conduct that is in their view inappropriate, reportable or criminal conduct to the Principal or Deputy Principal.
-All such reports will be dealt with in accordance with the School's complaint handling procedures.
+All such reports will be dealt with in accordance with the Mater Dei Complaints and Handling Policy and Procedures.